 How to Adjust an Omega Seamaster Quartz

-• Unscrew the crown and pull it to the first click to pause the seconds hand.
+- Unscrew the crown and pull it to the first click to stop the seconds hand

-• Rotate the crown to set the hours and minutes accurately.
+- Turn the crown to set the correct hour and minute

-• Screw the crown down tightly to keep the watch water-resistant.
+- Screw the crown down to maintain water resistance

 Common Mistakes When Setting an Omega Seamaster